intake/intake-esm/README.rst

     :alt: Conda Version

-Intake-esm provides a plug for reading esm Large Ensemble data sets using intake.
+Intake-esm provides a plugin for building and loading intake catalogs for CMIP and CESM data sets holdings.
 See documentation_ for more information.

 .. _documentation: https://intake-esm.readthedocs.io/en/latest/